 The main result of this section is the following theorem.
 Its proof is constructive and is used to design an algorithm in Section~\ref{sec:alg}.

 \begin{theorem} For every polynomial ODE system $\bx' = \bp(\bx)$, there exists a quadratization that is dissipative at all the dissipative equilibria of $\bx' = \bp(\bx)$. \end{theorem}

-\begin{remark} In fact, Propositions~\ref{prop:inner_exists} and~\ref{prop:gauging} imply a stronger statement: for every set of finitely many equilibria, there is a quadratizations such that the number of nonnegative eigenvalues of the Jacobian of the quadratic system at these points is the same as for the original system. \end{remark}
+\begin{remark} In fact, the key ingredients of the proof, Propositions~\ref{prop:inner_exists} and~\ref{prop:gauging}, imply a stronger statement: for every set of finitely many equilibria, there is a quadratization such that the number of nonnegative eigenvalues of the Jacobian of the quadratic system at these points is the same as for the original system. \end{remark}